Autocomplete Live Search Box using PHP, MySQL and Ajax

 Autocomplete textbox in PHP MySQL

-We have created a folder named 'hints' under 'xampp/htdocs' and this will be the project root.
+We have created a folder named 'live_search' under 'xampp/htdocs' and this will be our project root.

 Create the tables in MySQL